A Day in Our Program

 A list of some snack foods your preschool student might enjoy at school includes:

 Potty training can be an exciting and challenging time in both your and your child’s life.
 At Sycamore's Little Spartans Early Learning program, we encourage children to be independent in toileting, but understand that toilet learning happens at different rates.
 As such, we will work with your family to meet your child’s needs and support them through the toilet learning process.
-We ask that you provide the supplies that your child needs in regards to diapers, pull ups and wipes.
-All children should have a change of clothes (including underwear, outfit, and socks) to keep at school.
 Please discuss with your child’s teacher any questions or concerns regarding toilet training and your expectations for the process.

 This is a large part of the day where many different centers are set up in the room that target all areas of a child’s development and allow teachers to embed foundational skills through play.
 The centers also reflect the unit of study that the children are engaged in and encourage them to make choices, ask questions, problem solve, and build strong child and teacher relationships.
 Centers include but are not limited to blocks, sensory table, art, science exploration and dramatic play.